Hierarchically discriminating Haar-randomness in quantum states from a black-box device: Haar meets Dirichlet

+The first contribution of this work is to reinterpret the expectation values of Haar-randomly distributed quantum states as random variables with specific distributions.
+To this end, we utilize the Dirichlet distribution \cite{johnson1994continuous}, a mathematical tool that allows us to derive an analytical formula for the statistical moments of expectation values $\mut(\Obs)$.
+The connection between Haar and Dirichlet has been previously noticed~\cite{boixo2018characterizing}.
+For example, the first experiments on quantum advantages base their theoretical separation between classical and quantum computers on this observation, under the commonly used name of Porter-Thomas distribution \cite{arute2019quantum}.

+The intuitive connection between random states and the Dirichlet distribution is straightforward.
+The Dirichlet distribution ($\Dirichlet$) is a model for multidimensional random variables $\vec x = (x_1, x_2, \ldots, x_m)$ with the constraints that $x_i \in [0, 1]$, and $\sum_i x_i = 1$, and fully determined by a vector of parameters $\vec\alpha$ with the same dimensionality as $\vec x$.
+That is, the Dirichlet distribution is a probability distribution over the simplex.
+On the other hand, Haar-random states correspond to states for which $\vert \braket{i}{\psi}\vert^2$ are randomly and uniformly distributed, while the simplex constraint is imposed by normalization.
+A convenient property of the Dirichlet distribution is the existence of a closed form for any statistical moment, for instance $\E[\Dirichlet]{x_i} = \alpha_i / \Vert \bm\alpha\Vert_1$.
+We refer the reader to \Cref{app.dirichlet} for details about the Dirichlet distribution.

-\paragraph*{Haar-random and Dirichlet distribution ---} We show first that the expectation values of quantum states drawn from a Haar-random distribution can be computed using the Dirichlet distribution. \begin{lemma} Let $\ket\psi$ be a random state drawn from the Haar-random distribution, and let $\bm x$ be a random variable defined as $x_i = \vert \bra{\psi}U\ket{i}\vert^2$, for an arbitrary unitary operation $U$, where $\ket i$ is the $i$-th element of the reference basis.
+\begin{lemma} Let $\ket\psi$ be a random state drawn from the Haar-random distribution, and let $\bm x$ be a random variable defined as $x_i = \vert \braket{\psi}{i}\vert^2$, for an arbitrary unitary operation $U$, where $\ket i$ is the $i$-th element of the reference basis.
 Then

-with $\bm 1$ being a vector where all entries are $1$. \end{lemma} One can interpret this lemma easily; the Dirichlet distribution is the family of probability distributions associated with multidimensional variables $\bm x$, subject to $\Vert \bm x \Vert_1 = 1$.
-The Dirichlet distribution is the natural descriptor for projectors of the form $\vert \bra{\psi}U\ket{i}\vert^2$ due to normalization constraints of quantum mechanics.
-Since we assume Haar-randomness, all those projectors must be equivalent, leading to the symmetric Dirichlet distribution (i.e. all \(\bm \alpha\) are equal).
-This distribution approaches the Porter-Thomas distribution~\cite{porter1956fluctuations, boixo2018characterizing}, used in the context of \emph{boson sampling}, and the so-called \emph{quantum supremacy} experiments.
-See~\Cref{app.dirichlet} for details about the Dirichlet distribution, and a more formal proof of~\Cref{le.dirichlet}.
+with $\Dirichlet[\bm\alpha]$ being the Dirichlet distribution, and $\bm 1$ being a vector where all entries are $1$. \end{lemma} See \Cref{app.dirichlet} for a proof of~\Cref{le.dirichlet}.
+This result is a direct implication of the identical distributions of random variables $\braket{x}{\psi}$, together with the unitarity constraint of quantum states.
+For completeness, we recall that the marginals of this distribution are all symmetric and more commonly known as the Porter-Thomas distribution~\cite{porter1956fluctuations, boixo2018characterizing} used to build the so-called \textit{quantum supremacy} experiment~\cite{arute2019quantum},